-See the doctor if you child has:
+Make an appointment with the doctor if your child has:

-- Allergies that keep your child from enjoying playtime or getting a good night’s sleep
+Allergies that keep your child from enjoying playtime or getting a good night’s sleep.

 In many cases, your child’s pediatrician can diagnose and treat allergies.
 The doctor may offer:

 - Advice on how to avoid your child’s allergy triggers

 You may need to make changes in your home or to your child’s diet.